dell/terraform-provider-redfish/docs/resources/storage_volume.md

   volume_name = "TerraformVol"
   // This attribute is deprecated, and will be removed in a future release.
-  // Plesae use the raid_type value instead
+  // Please use the raid_type value instead
   // volume_type           = "Mirrored"

   // Sets the Raid level Options (RAID0, RAID1, RAID5, RAID6, RAID10, RAID50, RAID60)